Seriously, what is permaculture? What the heck is it?

 - Permaculture reflects and encourages the incorporation of knowledge from all cultures around the world.
 There is wisdom on drawing from as wide a sphere of understanding as possible and it prevents practitioners from having to “reinvent the wheel” in many situations.

 - Permaculture promotes “organic” practices – in the sense that it seeks to eliminate pesticides and herbicides wherever possible.
-This reduces the polluting impact of agriculture on the environment at large.
+This reduces the polluting impact of agricultural systems on the environment at large.
+A permaculture garden is all about organic gardening with natural systems such as rainwater harvesting to create sustainable agriculture.

-- Permaculture incorporates aspects of the discipline of “urban planning” to improve the reach of the projects it can provide positive results for.
+- Permaculture incorporates aspects of the discipline of “urban planning” to improve the reach of the design system projects it can provide positive results for.

 It’s not meant to be a “one size fits all” approach to agriculture but rather a bespoke solution that really makes a specific difference to the environment it is placed into.